Learning from the past in an irreversible investment problem: Comparative statistics

 Increasing the number of possible investments $N$ should also affect the boundary.
 Such comparison is possible with fixing $N\ep$, i.e. to scale inversely the amount of additional learning $\ep$ with $N$.
 One expects increasing $N$ to decrease the boundary $b_n$, reducing the effect of an individual investment.
 This is confirmed in Figure~\ref{fig:largeN}.

 We finish with the following remark on possible further extensions to our research.

-\begin{remark} We note that solving for the multiple stopping problem~\eqref{valueftion} indeed is a discrete analogue of maximizing the continuous problem~\eqref{introvalueftion} presented in Section~\ref{ch1}.
-Indeed, by taking the limit $N\to\infty$ and by detaching from the discrete grid in investment levels and optimal stopping times, we expect the problem to collapse into a continuous stochastic control problem, where one attains a continuous boundary $b$ corresponding to optimal control of the process $(U_t)_{t\geq 0}$, formal definition of which we leave for further research.
-Indeed, definition of the admissible class of controls and characterizing the boundary $b$ by its boundary conditions remains to be an ample opportunity for future research. \end{remark}
+\begin{remark} We note that solving for the multiple stopping problem~\eqref{valueftion} indeed is a discrete analogue of solving the continuous problem~\eqref{introdiffusioneq}--\eqref{introvalueftion}.
+By taking the limit $N\to\infty$ and by detaching from the discrete grid in investment levels and optimal stopping times, we expect the problem to collapse into a continuous stochastic control problem, where one attains a continuous boundary $b$ corresponding to optimal control of the process $(U_t)_{t\geq 0}$, formal definition of which we leave for further research.
+Indeed, definition of the admissible class of controls and characterizing the boundary $b$ through suitable boundary conditions remains to be an ample opportunity for future research. \end{remark}

 \begin{acknowledgement} We sincerely thank Erik Ekström for his patient, kind, and useful guidance and countless discussions which were invaluable in shaping this article to its current form. \end{acknowledgement}